German Venezuelans: German refugees in the Colonia Agrícola de Turén

 As a witness, they still maintain institutions in order to preserve their language and culture, for example the Lutheran Church that holds periodically mass services in German.

 Germans from the remote south of Brazil

 There was an attempt of immigration of Teuto-Brazilians in the year 2000, some of German and Italian ancestry.
-It did not prosper and they returned to Ijuí Jóia and Ausgusto Pestana, the towns from they had come.
+It did not prosper and they returned to Ijuí Jóia and Augusto Pestana, the towns from which they had come.

 Demography

 In Colonia Tovar, just a minority of its people speak the Colonia Tovar dialect, a German dialect said to be difficult to understand for native standard German speakers.
 Most of them have lost their language and culture over the years, keeping only some customs that have remained through programs to promote tourism in the region, considering it a differentiated area of Venezuela.

 The Germans that arrived to Colonia Agrícola de Turén and the first generation of descendants still keep the language as they hold church masses at Lutheran Church in Turén.